topic-embedded-products/topic-platform/README.md

 # Edit local.conf to match your setup.
 vi conf/local.conf

-# The default machine is "topic-miami-florida-gen-xc7z015", change it in the
+# To build your BSP it is necessary to set the correct MACHINE environment variable.
+To do this change it in the
 # "profile" script or just export the MACHINE environment before building.
+Refer to meta-topic/conf/machine for a list of values.

 # Then build your first image and relax a bit:
 source profile